SunnyGitGud/opendatastructures.org-exercises-templates/README.md

 # Open Data Structures – C++ Exercise Templates

-This repository contains C++ templates and solutions for exercises from [Open Data Structures](http://opendatastructures.org/), a free and open-source textbook on data structures.
+This repository contains C++ templates for exercises from [Open Data Structures](http://opendatastructures.org/), a free and open-source textbook on data structures.

 ## 📂 Structure